 Most people love Spring Break.
 I am one of those people.
 I have always had a Spring Break.
 It is one of the many perks of being a teacher.
 Ever since I was young, Spring Break has always meant vacation.
 Mainly those vacations were in Disney World.
 When I was in 9th grade, I went to Disney World with my good friend Geoff and his family.
 It was epic.
 In college, I went with a group of friends from Mississippi College.
 That trip too was epic.
-After college, Carly and I traveled to Disney World with my sister and her now husband.
-Then yet another year we went with our good friends Steven and Chrissy.
-Both trips were, as you guessed, epic.
 This year there would be no Disney World.
 Instead there would be chemo.
 I love this time of year at Disney and really just this time of year.
 Spring Break this year began with Daylight Savings Time, which is great that there is more sunlight after 5 pm.
 I love long afternoons that extend into the evenings.
 It is a grea time to have a walk or play some frisbee.
 It is also a great time to be at EPCOT at Disney World.
 EPCOT just started their annual Flower and Garden Festival, which showcases the Disney Park’s green thumb.
 You really can see the change from Winter barren to Spring bloom.

 So what did I do on my Spring Break?
 The answer is a lot, just not what I wanted.
 Saturday and Monday were work days with my father and brother in law.
-I married Carly for many reasons.
-Her family was a bonus.
 They came over and helped fix my front door handle and the front of our bathtub in the master bath.
 Monday we installed a new microwave, replaced a busted headlight, hung pictures, fixed a hole in the fence, and I got the pleasure of visiting Comcast.
 Tuesday I visited the Mississippi State Capital with my dad.
-He works there when the legislature is in session and I enjoy learning more abou his work and visiting with his collegues.
+He works there when the legislature is in session and I enjoy learning more about his work and visiting with his colleagues.
 Many of them have been praying for me and I wanted to say thank you and also show that I am alive and well thanks in part to their support.
 Wednesday saw lunch at the Old Capital Inn for some Crab Cakes, some work on my graduate project for MSU, and some Settlers of Catan with my good buddy Adam.
 I was one wheat away from victory.
 They should have let me win…..I mean I do have cancer.
 Today saw the end of that.
 Today was chemo treatment 6.

 I agree that this Spring Break did have good times.
 I was blessed by many of the experiences listed above and others not listed.
 However, it was not what I wanted to be doing.
 I wanted to be at EPCOT, watching the flowers grow, or the beach, eating seafood, or the mountains, watching the sunset over the Smokies.
 This week kind of reflects the experience I have had with cancer.
 Yes there are good moments and good memories.
 Yes I am learning and growing and truly thriving in this treatment process.
 And yet it is really not where I want to be.